anvilresearch/connect-docs/server.md

 $ npm install -g anvil-connect
 ```

-> **Note:** Windows support hasn't been tested, but you must have Python 2.7 and Visual Studio are required for compiling parts of Connect.
-If you would like to help contribute to Windows support, let us know, and we'll work to find the specific issues.
+> **Note:** Windows support hasn't been tested, but you must have Python 2.7 and Visual Studio, which are required for compiling parts of Connect.
+If you would like to help contribute to Windows support, let us [know](https://github.com/anvilresearch/connect/issues), and we'll be able to work together.

 After npm is finished installing Connect, you will have access to the Connect command line tool to start working on integrating Connect into your project.

 ### Initialize

 #### Generate deployment